-We hope it gives those of you who are missing coming in to see us and for those of you who haven’t yet had the opportunity to visit our Therapy Centres, a chance for you to get involved and feel connected.
+We hope it gives those of you who are unable to come in to see us a chance for you to get involved and feel connected.

-We offer a range of pre-recorded and interactive live sessions including relaxation, yoga and t'ai chi sessions, creative art sessions, exercise groups and virtual cafés where patients and carers can stay connected, so hopefully there is something for everyone.
-New programmes and one off 'guest spots' will be added regularly so please do keep coming back to see what we are up to.
+We offer a range of pre-recorded sessions including relaxation, yoga, tai chi sessions, creative art sessions and exercise groups, so there is something for everyone.
+New programmes and one-off 'guest spots' will be added regularly, so please keep coming back to see what we're up to.

 How to get involved